This is a prerelease version.

 EOF

-This Jet job, named 'transaction-v2', will seamlessly resume processing entries from the state at which we exported the snapshot.
-In this way, transaction entries are processed only once within the pipeline.
+This Jet job, named 'transaction-v2', will seamlessly resume processing entries from the state we exported in the snapshot.
+This means transaction entries are processed only once within the pipeline.

-3. Now check the new Jet job status
+3. Check the new Jet job status is Running.

 NAME STATUS ID SUBMISSIONTIME COMPLETIONTIME